 At the Complexe des Jardin next our hotel, every day coffee places had respectable croissants, pain au chocolate, palmier, brioche and things with almond or pastry cream that tiny traveler inhaled.

-2. French food
+2. Authentic French food

 I think it’s safe to say that the French bistros don’t cater to kids but they will try to accommodate you if you come on the early side.
 At Les Deux Gamins Tiny Traveler ate a ½ order of a pasta dish while Rich and I enjoyed duck confit and lamb shank.

 3. Maple foods

 Around the city you’ll spot maple stalls selling products as well as maple-spiraled ice cream and frozen maple syrup wound on a stick like toffee.
 Even if you don’t try it, it’s fun to watch them make it.

-My only requirement for poutine is that it be piping hot.
+My main requirement for good poutine is that it be piping hot.
 If it’s fresh from the kitchen and the French fries are crisp, this plate of potatoes, gravy and cheese curds will make you feel cozy no matter what the weather outside is doing.